vinkla/extended-acf/README.md

 ## Fields

 All fields, except the clone field, have a corresponding class.
-Each field requires a `label`.
+Each field needs a `label`.
 If no `name` is specified, the `label` will be used as the `name` in snake_case.
 The `name` can only contain alphanumeric characters and underscores.

 ```php
 use Extended\ACF\Fields\Text;